dessa-oss/atlas/documentation/STEPBYSTEPGUIDE.md

 This model consists of two steps:
 1. To increase value by 10
-2. To multiple this increased value certain number
-In the end, this model outputs an multiplied value
+2. To multiple this increased value by a given number In the end, this model outputs a multiplied value

 We recommend, best coding practices, to break down model code into different small functions(steps).
-Breaking code into functions is maintainable and re-usable(more on that in next few steps).
+Structuring code into functions makes for more maintainable and re-usable code in the long run.

 ## Step 2: Use Foundations to run model code

 The [driver.py file](https://github.com/DeepLearnI/foundations/documentation/sample_code/driver.py) shows how to use Foundations to run model code.
-Lets look at it line by line.
+Let's look at it line by line.

 ```from foundations import * ```
 will import all function from Foundations.